brianvanburken/brianvanburken.github.io/_posts/2022-12-30-wrap-visual-selection-using-vim-surround-plugin.md

 ---
 layout: post
 title: Wrap visual selection using the vim-surround plugin
+extra:
     excerpt: One nice thing I've discovered using the vim-surround plugin for vim is that you can wrap a visual selection.
 tags:
   - Vim
 ---